sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-disableaccelerators.md

 # DisableAccelerators

-`DisableAccelerators` specifies whether Accelerators are available in Internet Explorer®.
+`DisableAccelerators` specifies whether Accelerators are available in Internet Explorer.

 Accelerators are menu options in Internet Explorer that help automate common browser-related tasks.
 In Internet Explorer, when you right-click selected text, Accelerators appear in the list of available options.
 For example, if you select an address, you can use an Accelerator to show a map of that address.